Flagsmith/flagsmith/docs/docs/system-administration/metadata/metadata.md

 sidebar_position: 110
 ---

 Flagsmith allows certain Entities within a Project to have Metadata of different types.
-You can create the metadata fields in the project settings pages -> metadata.

-### Core Entities that support Metadata
+## Core Entities that support Metadata

 - **[Features](/basic-features/managing-features#use-metadata)**.
 - **[Environment](/system-administration/environment-settings#use-metadata)**.
 - **[Segments](/basic-features/managing-features#use-metadata)**.

+## Metadata Fields

+To be able to add Metadata to your Entities, you first need to create Metadata fields within Project Settings -> Metadata.

+Here you'll also need to define whether it's optional or required.

+- **Optional**: You may or may not add Metadata to your Entities.
+- **Required**: You won't be able to update or create an Entity within your Project unless you include this Metadata.

-### Types of Metadata
+### Types of Metadata Field

-Metadata supports five primary types of metadata, each serving distinct purposes:
+Metadata Field supports five primary types of metadata values, each serving distinct purposes:

 **String**: A basic data type representing text or alphanumeric characters.
 Strings are versatile and can describe a wide range of attributes or characteristics.